Fran-co-F/sakutoki-audiominer/README.md

 pip install flet rapidfuzz just_playback requests
 ```

-Linux users may require \`libasound2-dev\` or distribution-specific GStreamer payloads for audio playback.
+Linux users may require \`libasound2-dev\` or distribution-specific GStreamer payloads for audio playback also zenity and xdg-desktop-portal for folder selection.

 ## Build Instructions